python/mypy/docs/source/casts.rst

     def f(value: str) -> TypeGuard[int]:
         return True

-  It was noted that without enforcing strict narrowing, it would be possible to break type safety.
+  Note: since strict narrowing is not enforced, it's easy to break type safety.

   However, there are many ways a determined or uninformed developer can subvert type safety -- most commonly by using cast or Any.